 If a mortgage payment is necessary, the administrator will pay the actual amount due, up to the amount allowed according to the maximum levels listed below.
 After an initial application, assistance with such payments will be given only after the applicant has made all reasonable efforts to borrow against the equity of his or her home.
 If there is not sufficient equity in the home with which to secure a loan, and if the monthly mortgage payments are not realistically in line with the rental rates for similar housing in the area that could meet the applicant’s needs, the administrator will inform the applicant that he/she is responsible for finding alternative housing within his or her ability to pay and will be obligated to make all reasonable efforts to secure such housing.

 Liens.
-The municipality may place a lien on the property in order to recover its costs of granting assistance with mortgage payments In addition, a municipality may claim a lien against the owner of real estate for the amount of money spent by it to make capital improvements to the real estate.
-(22 M.R.S.A. § 4320).
+The municipality may place a lien on the property in order to recover its costs of granting assistance with mortgage payments.
+In addition, a municipality may claim a lien against the owner of real estate for the amount of money spent by it to make capital improvements to the real estate (22 M.R.S.A. § 4320).
 No lien may be enforced against a recipient except upon his or her death or the transfer of the property.
 Further, no lien may be enforced against a person who is currently receiving any form of public assistance, or who would again become eligible for general assistance if the lien were enforced.

 If the municipality determines that it is appropriate to place a lien on a person’s property to recover its costs of providing general assistance for a mortgage payment or capital improvement it must file a notice of the lien with the county registry of deeds where the property is located within 30 days of making the mortgage payment.
 That filing shall secure the municipality’s or the state’s interest in an amount equal to the sum of that mortgage or capital improvement payment and all subsequent mortgage or capital improvement payments made on behalf of the same eligible person, plus interest and costs.